FarronF/limerick-council-meetings/meetings/2022/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16 May.md

 adjacent to all entrances, New public park of 0.5ha along city canal, communal open

-space and communal roof gardens for all apartments, all ancillary drainage, civil and--- 3
+space and communal roof gardens for all apartments, all ancillary drainage, civil and
+---
+3

 landscape works, public lighting within estate and Electricity Sub-station to rear of Block